-FR&D (Faculty Research and Development) is a standing committee of the Faculty whose primary work is receiving, evaluating, and approving proposals related to faculty research and development (see Faculty Handbook I-5).
-Proposals for FR&D awards are due in the fall between the months of September and November for awards in the following summer or academic year.
-Due dates for specific awards include the following for academic year 2013-14:
+FR&D (Faculty Research & Development) is a standing committee of the Faculty whose primary work is receiving, evaluating, and approving proposals related to faculty research and development (see Faculty Handbook I-5).
+All proposals for FR&D awards are due in the fall, between the months of September and November, and are for awards in the following summer or academic year.
+FR&D does not award funding for a current academic year and does not have a spring cycle of awards.
+Due dates for specific awards include the following for academic year 2014-15:

 Detailed information about specific awards can be found on the Faculty Funding site, where awards for FR&D and other sources are categorized under the headings of "Funds for Stipend," "Funds for Replacement," and "Funds for Reimbursement."